Foundation Diet and Health

 Vegan recipe for "scrambled eggs" with chickpea flour

 Preparation: Put the chickpea flour in a bowl.
 Add the baking powder, spices and water.
 Mix to form a liquid dough and leave to swell for about 10 minutes.
 Rinse the spring onions and tomatoes, cut into rings or cubes and sauté in a frying pan heated with rapeseed oil.
-Add the dough, mix together and break into small pieces with a spatula or stir while frying.
-Reduce the heat and let the vegan scrambled eggs rest for a short time.
-Fresh (or toasted) wholemeal bread slices go well with this.
+Add the dough, mix together and break or stir into small pieces with a spatula while frying.
+Reduce the heat and let the vegan scrambled eggs rest for a while.
+Serve with fresh (or toasted) wholemeal bread slices.

 Vegan recipes with chickpea flour can be found under the note: " Recipes that have the most of this ingredient ".